 The aim is to commit to Animikiig writers through the development of their work.

-ANIMIKIIG TRAINING PROGRAM
+ANIMIKIIG PROGRAM DIRECTOR

 We acknowledge the support of The Chawkers Foundation and the Ontario Arts Council (OAC), an agency of the Government of Ontario, which last year funded 1737 individual artists and 1095 organizations in 233 communities across Ontario for a total of $52.1 million.